dmuvaa/next-boilerplate/README.md

 ### Blog Integration

 The blog is integrated with Hashnode CMS, a feature-rich CMS platform, where you can create posts seamlessly.
 Posts are fetched and displayed in the `/blog` route.

+### Stripe Integration

+Stripe payment integration enables you to receive payments from your users.

+### Paystack Integration

+Paystack is a Stripe alternative for users in Africa who can't access Stripe.

 ### Resend + React Email